mckeeh3/akka-streams-chirper-client/README.md

 ## Execution

-These steps are done via command windows and assume that you are running a bash compatable shell.
+These steps are done via command windows and assume that you are running a bash compatible shell.
 You may want to open 3 command windows so that you can run all three executables in parallel.

 Run the Chirper application.